Mitsubishi Lancer 1600GSR (1973)

 Road testing the Mitsubishi Lancer 1600GSR

-In a landscape filled with over-decorated Japanese cars, the Lancer’s simple, unadorned body is refreshing.
-The Lancer looked great driving through Izu and Hakone in the early autumn, and it was very nimble, similar to Ford’s Escort.
-The GSR’s body, less than 4m long, is light at 825kg.
+The GSR’s body is under 4m in overall length, and weighs only 825kg.
 In contrast, its SOHC long-stroke (76.9x86.0mm) 1597cc engine, tuned with twin Stromberg carburetors and a compression ratio of 9.5, is relatively powerful at 110ps/6700rpm and 14.2kgm/4800rpm.

-The lightweight body and large absolute torque give excellent flexibility, although the engine is not a pure flat torque type.
-Pickup is very good at almost all speed ranges, so much so that it can handle even a lazy 1500rpm, or 45km/h, in fifth gear.
-Despite using premium gasoline, the Saturn unit emits a light pinging at full throttle in the low and medium speed range.
+Thanks to the lightweight body and a relatively high absolute torque, the Lancer’s flexibility is excellent.
+Although the engine is not a pure flat-torque type, pickup is very strong across almost the entire rev range, so much so that it will move away in fifth gear from 1500rpm, or 45km/h, without fuss.
+Despite using premium gasoline, the Saturn unit still emits a light pinging at full throttle in the low and medium speed range.
 Still, as long as your throttle work is not clumsy, you can start smoothly from a stop in second gear.
-Thanks to this flexibility, the extremely light clutch, and the exceptionally light steering even at low speeds, low-speed driving in the city is no hardship at all.
-Visibility is good, and the corners of the compact body are easy to grasp, so psychologically, it is a remarkably easy car to drive.